LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 - Proof of concept development of dashboards using client's corporate data.
 - Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.

 ## Service and Work History